 On this page

 If you dismiss an employee or you do not extend their contract, you have to compensate them for expected costs that help them find new employment.
 This applies to permanent contracts as well as fixed term contracts.
 It also applies to on-call contracts.
-The payment can then be used for scholing or outplacement.
+The payment can then be used for schooling or outplacement.
 This is called a transition payment.
-A transition payment is not obligatory in cases where severance payment has been agreed.
+Your employee is entitled to transition payment from the first day of employment.

 When do you pay a transition payment?

 - When you do not extend the contract of an employee.